The 10 Best Beginner Heroes for Dota 2

 5. Tidehunter

-Taking Sven and Wraith King’s simplistic approach to a whole other level, Tidehunter is a head-on brawler that likes to get into the thick of things to cast his ultimate, Ravage (R), much to the devastation of his enemies.
+Taking Sven and Wraith King’s simplistic approach to a whole other level, Tidehunter is a head-on brawler who likes to get into the thick of things to cast his ultimate, Ravage (R), much to the devastation of his enemies.

 Tidehunter’s build is pretty simple — you need a Blink Dagger.